 Though the golden eagle does not have the same coloring as a bald eagle, its shape and impressive size are reminiscent of the bald eagle.
 Both species of raptors also live in North America, although golden eagles are more migratory than bald eagles.

-Golden eagles get their name from their gleaming gold feathers.
-They also have strong talons and beaks.
+Golden eagles get their name from their gleaming gold plumage.
+They also have broad wings, strong talons, and curved black-tipped beaks.

 Fun fact about golden eagles: Golden eagles don’t eat fish.
 Why does this matter?
 Because DDT affected animals more significantly as it moved up the food chain, fish was one of the most significant ways that many birds of prey were introduced to DDT poisoning.

 Because golden eagles eat animals that weren’t as likely to have experienced DDT poisoning, golden eagles never suffered from the population decline that wiped out many other raptors!